topseed/nbake/README.md

 # nbake
 nbake cli home

-Mission: Every 10 years or so tech gets 10X better *FORCING* upgrades.
+Mission: Every 10 years or so tech gets 10X better *FORCING* everyone to upgrade!
 Ex: Assembly is 10x better than machine.
 C is 10X better than Assembly.
 Our mission is: what is 10X better than LAMP used to build WordPress and such.
 We think we found the answer:

 http://nbake.org

 Staticaly generated markup, Pug.
 Similar to markdown or Haml, or other staticly genererated tools.

+We assume that everyone is web litterate, ex:
+' Design and Build Websites ' by Jon Duckett

 It assumes you'll learn Pug: